EnterpriseDB/tpa/docs/tpaexec-configure.md

 ``--extra-packages``, but it is not an error if the named packages cannot be installed.

+### Building and installing from source

+If you specify ``--install-from-source postgres``, Postgres will be built and installed from a git repository instead of installed from packages.
+Use ``2ndqpostgres`` instead of ``postgres`` to build and install 2ndQPostgres.

+You may use ``--install-from-source 2ndqpostgres pglogical3 bdr3`` to
+build and install all three components from source, or just use ``--install-from-source pglogical3 bdr3`` to use packages for 2ndQPostgres, but build and install pglogical v3 and BDR v3 from source.

+You may not be able to install packages that depend on a package that you chose to replace with a source installation instead.
+For example, BDR v3 packages depend on pglogical v3 packages, so you can't install pglogical from its source repository and BDR from packages.
+Likewise, you can't install Postgres from source and pglogical from packages.

 ## Overrides

 You may optionally specify ``--overrides-from a.yml …`` to load one or